Greek black-glaze amphora, c.500-450 BC

 Delicate neck amphora in black glaze, the interior and outer edge of the foot, and underside reserved, the latter with a miltos wash.
 The mouth repaired, one chip to the...

-This vase is unusual in its size and elegance; most example are over around 25cm and over.
+This vase is unusual for its elegance and small dimensions; most example are around 25cm and over.

 Provenance